iamdcj/javascripts/scope/lexical-scope/README.md

 2. It then jumps-up to the initial ancestor lexical environment(`innerInnerScope`) to retrieve the binding; ~~not found~~
 3. It then jumps-up another level to the `lexMe` lexical environment to retrieve `b`; **found**

+--
+### __TL;DR__
+Lexical Scope is a result of how programmers structure their JS code; the nesting functions/blocks designs the lexical scope, which is cemented at 'compile' time.
+It is the lexical scope which determines which bindings can be accessed in a certain part of a program.

 ---
 ##### Resources